last updated August 2016

-Each Year I receive a number of enquiries about oversubscription appeals.These are where the school (it may be non-selective or grammar) is full.
-I am advising some parents to put in a holding appeal (simply writing "I am appealing for a place for my child (name) at (name) school.
+Each Year I receive a number of enquiries about oversubscription appeals following the normal application process for primary and secondary schools.These are where the school (it may be non-selective or grammar) is full.
+I advise some parents to put in a holding appeal (simply writing "I am appealing for a place for my child (name) at (name) school.
 A more detailed letter will follow" on the form, which means you do not need to submit full details by deadline day).
 You can then leave submitting a detailed letter until after the first round of reallocations takes place.
 I am happy to delay taking on clients until that time, when you will know whether an appeal will be necessary.
-Also the pressure on myself is less, and so I am able to turn around an appeal letter more quickly.
+Also the pressure on myself is less at these peak times, and so I am able to respond more quickly.
 Please feel free to contact me if you wish clarification on this.

 To make an appeal for a Kent school you should download an appeal form here.

-- You will find the most recent appeal statistics for both Kent and Medway here.
+- You will find the most recent appeal statistics for both Kent and Medway via the appropriate link.

-- There is a new Code of Practice for School Appeals, issued by government, taking effect from March 2009.
+- There is a new Code of Practice for School Appeals, issued by government, which took effect in 2012.
 Some key issues are set out at Code.

-- If your child is not allocated their first preference school in March, you may be able to secure a place at a school higher in your list through appeal.
+- If your child is not allocated their first preference school in March, you may be able to secure a place at a school higher in your list through appeal or via the waiting list and you can follow both processes at the same time.

 - Appeals are always possible for non selective schools when the number of pupils applying for a school is larger than the approved number of admissions.

-- Kent admission rules allow parents to apply to any school not on their original list after April 4th using the In Year Admission process.
+- Kent admission rules allow parents to apply to any school not on their original list after the first Allocation of vacant spaces in April using the In Year Admission process.
 Use this to the full, as at the least you are placed on a waiting list and then have rights of appeal.
-Some children who did not originally apply for a school and who now apply after April 4th will be offered places ahead of others on the waiting list.
+Some children who did not originally apply for a school and who now apply after first Allocation will be offered places ahead of others on the waiting list.
+The situation in Medway is more confused and confusing.

 - Each oversubscribed school has its own character and approach to appeals for additional pupils.